 Latino Health Project

 The Latino Health Project at Duke University Hospital is responsible for planning, developing, coordinating, and evaluating cost effective and culturally sensitive programs and processes to serve the Latino/Hispanic patient population at Duke University Hospital.
-Please consult this site for further details, or email Rebecca Reyes, Program Coordinator, for more information.
+Please email Rebecca Reyes, Program Coordinator, for more information.